cloud-gov/pages-redirects/README.md

 - site-name
 ```

-If you need to change the name of the old page to something new, like `pages.18f.gov/old-name` to `new-name.18f.gov`,
+If you need to change the name of the old page to something new, like
+`pages.18f.gov/old-name` to `new-name.18f.gov`,
 add lines of the following form to `pages.yml`:

 ```yml
 - from: old-name
   to: new-name
 ```

-Once your changes are merged into `master`, the `pages-redirects` app will be redeployed
+Once your changes are merged into `master` by an administrator,
+the `pages-redirects` app will be redeployed by Travis and your redirects
-by Travis and your redirects should start working within a few minutes.
+should start working within a few minutes.

 ## Developing

-This project uses [`yarn`](https://yarnpkg.com/) for managing node dependencies.
+This is a NodeJS-based that project uses [`yarn`](https://yarnpkg.com/) for managing node dependencies.
 After making sure you have it installed, run `yarn` to install dependencies.

+The NodeJS code (called from `build-nginx-configs.js`), reads an array of sites to
+redirect from the [`pages.yml`](/pages.yml) file and inserts new NGINX rewrite rules
+into the [`nginx.conf.nj`](/templates/nginx.conf.js) template in [`templates/`](/templates).
+The resulting nginx.conf files (one for testing in [Docker](#local-docker) and one
+for the production site) are written to the `out/` directory.

 ## Testing